Training times as of Hilary Term of 2014/2015 are:

 Fencing is a full blue and half blue for men, and a blue only sport for women.
 Blues are the colours awarded to students who fence against Cambridge in the annual Varsity Match.
 Note that visiting students cannot be Blues, although they can fence in BUCS.
 There is also a second team, the Assassins, who fence the Cutthroats.

-We have discretionary full Blue status, which means that fencers who participate in the Varsity Match can win full Blue status through their National Ranking (Top 50), their performance in the BUSA individual championship (last 8) or through a great performance in an Open (700 ranking points).
+We have discretionary full Blue status, which means that fencers who participate in the Varsity Match can win full Blue status through their National Ranking (Top 50) or their performance in the BUCS individual championship (last 8).

 Other awards are available to club members including Club colours and International colours.